Back Up Your Wedding Photography Files

 You can make more back up copies if you feel the need but most of my wedding packages include the couple receiving all images at high resolution so they also get a copy.
 Everyone has their own way of doing things.

-On one occasion last year I nearly had a heart attack when I got home.
+On one occasion a few years ago I nearly had a heart attack when I got home.
 I large batch of images decided to become corrupt as I was transferring them from the CF card to the hard drive.
 They wouldn’t open with anything, not Photoshop, DPP or ACDSee but I could see a thumbnail image!